-Germany has taken one of the most progressive attitudes towards remote working since the onset of the pandemic.
+Germany has taken one of the most progressive attitudes towards remote working in the post-pandemic world.
 As well as seeking to expand rights for home workers, the country’s government has also planned a tax rebate for people working from home.
 A recent study found that 80% of German workplaces are offering flexible work policies, which is more than anywhere in the world.
-This all adds up to a conducive environment for remote working, and no German city is better suited for it than Cologne.
+This all adds up to a conducive environment for remote working, and no German city is better suited for it than Hamburg.

 2. Bratislava, Slovakia